 #10.
 Interstate 5

-Okay, we said “roads,” not “highways,” but this list wouldn’t be complete without Interstate 5.
-In fact, no survey of Orange County roads, dangerous or otherwise, would be complete without Interstate 5, which cuts right through the middle of Orange County, and then goes on to stretch the length of the entire state of California, as well as Oregon and Washington, from Canada to Mexico (and even continues into those countries under different names).
+Interstate 5 cuts right through the middle of Orange County, and then goes on to stretch the length of the entire state of California, as well as Oregon and Washington, from Canada to Mexico (and even continues into those countries under different names).

 Alternative Routes: If you want to live in Orange County and avoid Interstate 5, best of luck!
 You’ll have to go pretty far out of your way.
 But to avoid the Alicia Parkway exit, try getting off at Cabot Road or El Toro Road, and to avoid Avenida Pico, consider exiting at Avenida Vista Hermosa or El Camino Real.

-This is our list of some of the most dangerous roads in Orange County.
-But it is not by any means an exhaustive list; there are probably a great many dangerous roads which we left out.
-And it’s also important to remember that any road, no matter how well-designed, can be dangerous if the drivers on the road do not drive safely.
-Accidents can happen anywhere, and that is why it is so important to drive with caution.
-The good news is that, in California, there are a lot of alternative routes we can take to avoid the worst spots.
+This is not by any means an exhaustive list.
+It’s important to remember that any road, no matter how well-designed, can be dangerous when people do not drive safely.
+Accidents can happen anywhere; drive with caution, armed with information about alternative routes you can take to avoid the worst spots.